 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 7 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 7 credits of graduate coursework from other institutions.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits of coursework numbered 300 or above taken as UW–Madison University Special students.
+With program approval, students are allowed to transfer no more than 7 credits of coursework numbered 300 or above taken as UW–Madison University Special students.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-This program follows the Graduate School's Probation policy.
+This program refers to the Graduate School: Probation policy.

 On an annual basis, all students are required to conduct a yearly progress report meeting with their advisor.
 Failure to do so will result in a hold being placed on the student’s registration.